rjallu9/salesforce-deployment-tool/README.md

 # Salesforce Deployment Tool for Visual Studio Code

-This extensiom is to streamline the deployment process between salesforce orgs (scratch orgs, sandboxes, and DE orgs).
+This extension is to streamline the deployment process between salesforce orgs (scratch orgs, sandboxes, and DE orgs).
 Developers/Admins can search and select the metadata components easily and deploy them.

 ## Features